HACA’s Jurisdiction ONLY

 Reports that are too vague or that can’t be supported by documentation and/or corroborating witnesses may result in having to close the investigation without any action being taken.

 You don’t have to give us your name.
 Even if you do, it will be kept confidential.

 Please submit only one form per incident.Fraud Form

 All Reports Are Kept Confidential

 The information that you provide to HACA is strictly confidential.
-HACA's fraud investigations are conducted by its Program Integrity Officer (PIO).
-HACA's PIO is an Alameda County District Attorney's Office Investigator charged with obtaining facts and evidence about possible fraud and violation of applicable laws and regulations.
-When information is brought forward about possible fraud, the PIO conducts an independent investigation--without revealing the name of any person that has brought information to HACA's attention.
-In conducting the investigation, the PIO may review documents, interview neighbors, employers and others, conduct surveillance, and question suspects.
-The PIO may review police records, use computer databases of information such as income, assets, and places of residence, and work with other law enforcement agencies.
+HACA’s fraud investigations are conducted by its Program Integrity Officer (PIO).
+HACA’s PIO is an Alameda County District Attorney’s Office Investigator charged with obtaining facts and evidence about possible fraud and violation of applicable laws and regulations.
+When information is brought forward about possible fraud, the PIO conducts an independent investigation–without revealing the name of any person that has brought information to HACA’s attention.
+In conducting the investigation, the PIO may review documents and conduct interviews.
+The PIO may review police records, use computer databases of information, and work with other law enforcement agencies.